-In addition to the EAP resource, employees with Cornish provided benefits, Kaiser Permanente offers mental health resources and free access to specialized self-care apps.
+In addition to the EAP resource, users of One Medical may access counseling assistance.
+For employees with Cornish provided benefits, Kaiser Permanente offers mental health resources and free access to specialized self-care apps.

-For students, use of campus Counseling Services or NellieCare is encouraged.
+For students, use of campus Counseling Services or with NellieCare are encouraged.